OsiriX-Foundation/KheopsDocumentation/docs/installation/installation.md

 ### Google Cloud Platform

-KHEOPS can also run of Google Cloud Platform using the [Cloud Healthcare API](https://cloud.google.com/healthcare) using the [DICOM stores](https://cloud.google.com/healthcare/docs/how-tos/dicom).
-Unfortunately, DICOM stores within the Cloud Healthcare API [only support a subset](https://cloud.google.com/healthcare/docs/dicom) of the DICOMweb API.
+KHEOPS can also run on Google Cloud Platform using the [Cloud Healthcare API](https://cloud.google.com/healthcare) using [DICOM stores](https://cloud.google.com/healthcare/docs/how-tos/dicom).
+Unfortunately, DICOM stores within the Cloud Healthcare API [only support a subset](https://cloud.google.com/healthcare/docs/dicom) of DICOMweb.
 Specific Docker images that work around these limitations are available.

 When running on Google Cloud Healthcare, KHEOPS will access the DICOMweb Store using a [Service Account](https://cloud.google.com/iam/docs/service-accounts).